JadedBlueEyes/Plaincheck/README.md

 To test it, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a local server.

 Remember: When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to the gem, please edit the regexp in `Plaincheck.gemspec` accordingly.
+To add a custom directory to the gem, please edit the regexp in `plaincheck.gemspec` accordingly.

 ## License